ozanturhan/cursor-project/docs/rfc/RFC-002-Authentication.md

    - User receives verification email with token
    - Token is valid for 24 hours
    - Email must be verified before login is allowed
+   - User can request resend of verification email (not implemented yet)

 3. Login
    - User submits credentials